 - Dots for Tots – Multi-sensory storybook kits for age 2-5,

-- Top Dots – Braille literacy products for age 4-7 or Early Braille readers, and
+- Top Dots – Braille literacy products for ages 4-7 or Early Braille readers, and

 - Digital Dots – downloadable braille files for high school books.

 InfiniText provides digital text for qualified K-12 students with print disabilities to members of the Infinitec Assistive Technology Coalition and K-12 schools in Kansas.
-To learn more go to http://www.infinitec.org.
+To learn more go to the Infinitec website

-A nonprofit, volunteer organization that houses library of audio textbooks for students with print disabilities.
-To learn more visit http://www.learningally.org.
+- Learning Ally: A nonprofit, volunteer organization that houses a library of audio textbooks for students with print disabilities.
+To learn more visit the Learning Ally website.

-- Librivox: Library of audio books in public domain read by volunteer readers.
-To view the resource follow the link.
+- Librivox: Library of audiobooks in the public domain read by volunteer readers.
+Visit Librivox.